droonga/droonga-engine/README.md

-# Fluent::Plugin::Kotoumi
+# Fluent::Plugin::Droonga

 TODO: Write a gem description

-## What's "kotoumi"?
+## What's "droonga"?

-Kotoumi is a distributed fulltext search engine.
+Droonga is a distributed fulltext search engine, named from "distributed-groonga".
-This package provides kotoumi plugin for Fluent event collector.
+This package provides droonga plugin for Fluent event collector.

 ## Usage